pontazaricardo/OpenGL_Shadings/README.md

 # OpenGL_Shadings

-This project shows how to perform the Polygon shading, Gouraud shading and Phong shading of some 3D models using OpenGL.
+This project shows how to perform some classical shadings (Polygon shading, Gouraud shading and Phong shading) with 3D models using OpenGL.

 ![demo](/images/demo01.gif?raw=true)